Flat Bands in Three-dimensional Lattice Models with Non-trivial Hopf Index: Abstract

 \section{Abstract}

-We report the presence of exactly and nearly flat bands with non-trivial topology in a three-dimensional lattice model.
-We show that an approximate flat band with finite Chern number can be realized in a two-orbital square lattice by tuning the nearest-neighbor and next-nearest-neighbor hopping between the two orbitals.
-With this, we construct a minimal three-dimensional flat band model without stacking the two-dimensional layers.
-Specifically, we demonstrate that a genuine three-dimensional non-trivial insulating phase can be realized by allowing only nearest and next-nearest hopping among different orbitals in the third direction.
-We find both perfect and nearly perfect flat bands in all three planes at some special parameter values.
-While the nearly flat band carries a finite Chern number, the perfect flat bands have zero Chern number.
-Further, we find that such a three-dimensional insulator with flat bands carry an additional three-dimensional topological invariant, namely Hopf invariant.
-Finally, we show that higher Chern models with Hopf invariant can also be constructed with only nearest and next-nearest hopping, but the appearance of flat bands along high-symmetric points in the Brillouin zone requires long-range hopping.
-We close with a discussion on possible experimental platforms to realize the model.
+We report the presence of exactly and nearly flat bands with non-trivial topology in three-dimensional (3D) lattice models.
+We first show that an exactly flat band can be realized in a 3D lattice model characterised by a 3D topological invariant, namely Hopf invariant.
+In contrast, we find another distinct 3D model, exhibiting both 2D Chern and 3D Hopf invariant, namely Hopf-Chern insulator, that can host nearly or perfect flat bands across different 2D planes.
+Such a Hopf-Chern model can be constructed by introducing specific hopping along the orthogonal direction of a simple two-orbital 2D Chern insulator in the presence of in-plane nearest-neighbor and next-nearest hopping among different orbitals.
+While the Chern planes host nearly perfect flat bands, the orthogonal planes can host both perfect or nearly perfect flat bands with zero Chern number at some special parameter values.
+Interestingly, such a 3D lattice construction from 2D allows finite Hopf invariant too.
+Finally, we show that higher Chern models can also be constructed in the same lattice setup with only nearest and next-nearest hopping, but the appearance of flat bands along high-symmetric path in the Brillouin zone requires longer-range hopping.
+We close with a discussion on possible experimental platforms to realize the models.